C-Otto/BitBook/documentation/commands.md

 ## Ownership Commands
 You can mark addresses as *owned* or *foreign*.
 The information is included in the output (`✓` for owned addresses, `✗` for foreign addresses).
-Furthermore, commands like `get-balance` and `list-owned-addresses` show you (aggregated) information about all owned addresses.
+Furthermore, commands like `get-balance` and `get-owned-addresses` show you (aggregated) information about all owned addresses.
 Most importantly, the command [`get-neighbour-transactions`](#get-neighbour-transactions) makes use of this information (see below).